Table of Contents

-Rock has been around for many decades and is loved by people from around the world.
+Rock music has been around for many decades!
+It’s loved by people from around the world.
 The one instrument that defines it more than any others is the guitar.
 But how do you make it sound like rock, and what amp settings work best?

 This is a difficult question to answer, as most amps sound completely different when set the same.
-That’s why it’s important to experiment with your sound and try different settings until you find something that works for you.
+That’s why it’s important to experiment with your sound.
+Try different settings until you find something that works for you.

 Rock tone is a bit of an elusive term.
 It can mean different things to many people.
 In general, rock tone is defined by its aggressive sound and heavy distortion.
 This is why gain and treble are usually set fairly high on most rock amps.